GO BACK TO ODDITIES PAGE

 free in the grip of The Elements of Style.

-month of April toasting 50 years of the overopinionated
+of April toasting 50 years of the overopinionated and

-and underinformed little book that put so many people in
+underinformed little book that put so many people in this

-this unhappy state of grammatical angst.
-I've spent too
+unhappy state of grammatical angst.
+I've spent too much of

-much of my scholarly life studying English grammar in a
+my scholarly life studying English grammar in a serious

-serious way.
-English syntax is a deep and interesting
+way.
+English syntax is a deep and interesting subject.
+It

-subject.
-It is much too important to be reduced to a bunch
+is much too important to be reduced to a bunch of trivial

-idiosyncratic bumblers who can't even tell when they've
+bumblers who can't even tell when they've broken their own

 Geoffrey K. Pullum is head of